 Arrow Energy and Alinta Energy suggested that recasting the good faith provisions in the negative would merely shift the burden onto the generator to demonstrate good faith without providing further context or definition as to what is considered to be a material change.
-116
+135

 There was also concern raised by a number of stakeholders that recasting the provisions in the negative would have the effect of raising compliance and regulatory costs for participants.
 InterGen suggested that, in order to meet this obligation, generators would necessarily need to compile extensive support material at the time of each rebid.
 This would create an onerous obligation at significant cost and may lead to more conservative rebidding to the detriment of market efficiency.
-In the provisions in the provisions in the negative would have the effect of raising compliance and regulatory costs for participants.
-In the negative would have the effect of raising compliance and regulatory costs for participants.
+137

 CS Energy raised concern that any error to record the reason for changing an offer could be used to infer a lack of good faith.
 It would be unreasonable for a trader to be exposed to a \$1m penalty because they failed to record the change in material conditions and circumstances that was the basis for their rebid.
 ERM Power and GDF Suez suggested that such a proposal would be inconsistent with the objective of light-handed regulation.
-120
+139